 While working at MIT as a Professor of Mathematics Thorp met Claude Shannon who co-developed the wearable computer which Thorps Blackjack team wore at the casino as they targeted Blackjack and Roulette.
+Proof if needed that even before mobile roulette apps became oular there was high interest in the casino game.
 In 1985 with the passing of the Nevada Devices Law the wearable computer got banned from casinos in Nevada.

 Thorp also devised the “Thorp Count” which was a method for calculating the likelihood of winning certain end game positions in Backgammon which also turned out to be successful.